Triathlon: Other events

 Thousands of individual triathlons are held around the world each year.
+Some are local and quite small, others with hundreds of participants.
+Many give their participants completion medals, with additional awards for placement in their age or other category group.
 A few of these races are well known because they have a long history or because they have particularly grueling courses and race conditions.